What Is Secondary Asbestos Exposure?

 Each state has its own laws regarding how asbestos liability is determined.
 For example, New Jersey and North Dakota have recently rejected secondary asbestos exposure claims altogether.
 Other states, such as California, have awarded compensation to victims of secondary exposure.

-Like plaintiffs who are directly exposed to asbestos, claimants indirectly injured by asbestos may be eligible for compensation.
-In order to bring a successful legal claim, they must be able to trace their exposure to a defendant who is liable for failure to warn or protect against the dangers.
-This usually involves an attorney, that specializes in asbestos, investigating the work history of a family member who was exposed on the job.
+Claimants indirectly injured by asbestos may be eligible for compensation.
+They must be able to trace their exposure to a defendant who is liable for failure to warn or protect against the dangers.
+Attorneys can investigate the work history of a family member who was exposed on the job.

 New Jersey was among the first states to award compensation to victims of secondary asbestos exposure.
-In 2006, the New Jersey Supreme Court ruled that spouses of asbestos workers may hold companies liable for illnesses caused by secondhand exposure.
-In 2016, the same court extended the duty of care beyond spouses to include anyone who lived with an asbestos worker such as children, domestic partners and visitors.
+In 2006, the New Jersey Supreme Court ruled that companies may be held liable for illnesses caused by secondhand exposure.
+In 2016, the court extended the duty of care to include anyone who lived with an asbestos worker such as children, domestic partners and visitors.

 John Panza Jr., a 40-year-old English professor, was diagnosed with mesothelioma in 2012.
 For more than 30 years, his father worked at a brake plant where National Friction Products Corp. products were drilled and abraded.
 As a child, Panza helped his father wash his work clothes.
-In 2012, Panza filed a lawsuit against National Friction alleging he inhaled fibers from the company’s products that contaminated his father’s clothes.
+In 2012, Panza filed a lawsuit against National Friction.
+He alleged that he inhaled fibers from the company’s products that contaminated his father’s clothes.

 In 2013, an Ohio jury found National Friction liable for Panza’s illness.
 It ordered the company to pay Panza and his wife $27.5 million.
 The award included $515,000 in economic damages, $12 million in noneconomic damages and $15 million for the wife’s loss of consortium claim.